dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 - Create Honeycomb.io account.
 - Create Rollbar account.

-Once you have registered with all of the services, you can go for the assignement for the week 0.
+Once you registered with all of the services, you can go for the assignement for the week 0.

 # Week 0 — Billing and Architecture

 This week the team will be discussing about the billing for the services we will spin during the bootcamp.

 Princing of aws services is vary depending of the region.
-Make sure to use the region close to you.
+Make sure to use the region close to you and see if all service you will utilise are available for the region.
 And also make sure you set the billing allarm so you dont have unexpected cost.
 Since my account is more than 1 year old, I can not use anymore the free tier but I have plenty of AWS credit I can use against all services (check always if your aws credit is usable for the specific aws service)

 ## Creation of the billing alerts